Researching Australian military service: Second World War, 1939-1945

 Published unit histories can be a useful source for information about where a unit served and its operations.
 You can identify if there is a published unit history for your individual's unit by searching the Books database.
 Search using the name and date range of the unit, for example "2/2 Battalion 1939–1945".

-Reports of Proceedings (ROPs), known earlier as “Letters of Proceedings”, are summaries of a ship’s or shore base’s activities.
+Reports of Proceedings (ROPs), known previously as “Letters of Proceedings”, are summaries of a ship’s or shore base’s activities.
 The reports were submitted by commanding officers to the Chief of Naval Staff.
-To identify relevant ROPs in the Memorial’s collection search RecordSearch using the name of the ship as your keywords and AWM78 in the Series number field.
+To identify relevant ROPs in the Memorial’s collection use the RecordSearch database, entering the name of the ship as your keyword and AWM78 in the series number field.
 These records are available for viewing in the Research Centre.
+The Memorial is progressively digitising its collection of ROPs, many of which are now available for viewing online.

 There are a limited number of unit profiles for RAAF squadrons available on the Memorial's web site.
 The profiles include a short history of the unit, details of its casualties, decorations, battle honours, commanding officers, and aircraft.